felipear89/promotion-api/README.md

 | GET /team/{teamId}     | Get campaigns by teamId |

 ## How to run
-You need to start our dependencies before start through docker-compose.
+You need to start our dependencies before run integration tests or start the application.
 Run the below command
 ```
 docker-compose up -d
 ```